kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017/gitbook.md

 ---
-title: I wrote a book in GitBook
+title: I Wrote a Book in GitBook
 slug: gitbook
 date: 2017-06-27T16:16:34+02:00
 description: 'I just finished writing my first book in GitBook.
 I worked on it the last six month and it’s available to read online, as PDF, ePub and Mobi.'